marsjaninzmarsa/WordPress-J-QueryFilter/readme.txt

 = Why not foo/bar on your todo list? =

-Cause I don't thought about if yet?
+Cause I don't thought about it yet?
 Feel free to [contact me](https://profiles.wordpress.org/marsjaninzmarsa) with suggestion or [open a Issue on GitHub](https://github.com/marsjaninzmarsa/WordPress-J-QueryFilter/issues).

 == Screenshots ==